 The Allora MXPT 5801 pocket trumpet features the classic black nickel finish and large sound for such a small instrument.
-This is a popular model by Allora and one that received plenty of positive feedback from consumers.
+This is a popular model by Allora, one that has received plenty of positive feedback from consumers.

-The compact size and smooth finish will make this trumpet the perfect addition to your music setup.
-This model stands at the top of its class, thanks to the unique black nickel finish that gives it a vintage, high class look and the slick valves that offer quicker hand movement.
+The compact size and smooth finish will make this trumpet a beautiful addition to your collection of instruments.
+This model stands at the top of its class and it looks the part, with its unique black nickel finish, that lend it a vintage, high class look.
+It is as functional as it is gorgeous, with slick valves that allow for quicker hand movement.

-A pocket trumpet is a good alternative to use when a standard size trumpet isn’t available or you need a smaller model to transport or practice with.
-Because they offer a sound that’s comparable to a traditional trumpet, many newbies opt to purchase this style because it’s much more affordable.
-This trumpet is no harder or easier to use than the traditional trumpet, but it does have a lot to offer in terms of compact size, pricing and overall playability.
+A pocket trumpet is a good alternative when a standard sized trumpet isn’t available or you need a smaller model for the road or to practice with.
+Additionally, because they offer a sound that’s comparable to a traditional trumpet, many beginners choose a pocket trumpet, because it’s more affordable.
+This trumpet is no harder or easier to use than a traditional trumpet, but it has two major advantages over it bigger cousins: small size and affordable price.

 Allora MXPT Pocket Trumpet Overview and Features

-Some musicians who have a deep love for brass instruments tend to hesitate when it comes to purchasing a pocket trumpet because it’s not universally considered a real instrument.
+Some musicians, despite having a deep love for all brass instruments, will hesitate when it comes to purchasing a pocket trumpet, because not everyone considers it a real instrument.
 However, this sleek model by Allora is produced in the same manner as a standard trumpet.
-It is also pitched in Bb and equipped with the same length of tubing.
+Like any good pocket trumpet, it is pitched in Bb and equipped with the same length of tubing as a standard model.

-Winding the tubing in such a tight manner actually works to significantly reduce the overall size of the trumpet.
-The model’s cylindrical bore identifies this model as a trumpet instead of a cornet, however, the bell diameter for this model is much smaller than what you’ll find on a standard trumpet.
+The tubing is wound much tighter, which works to significantly reduce the overall size of the trumpet.
+The cylindrical bore marks it as a trumpet, not a cornet, but the bell diameter is much smaller than on a standard trumpet.

-The smaller bell, combined with the tighter tubing setup means that the airflow will be more restricted than what you would expect from a traditional trumpet.
+The smaller bell combined with the more tightly wound ends up restricting airflow more than what you expect from a traditional trumpet.
 This results in a tone that’s somewhat thinner and a horn that’s not as free blowing.

-This trumpet features a 459 inch lead pipe, brass bell, stainless steel piston, and first and third slide adjustment.
-The fixed ring is equipped with stainless steel valves, a water keys case and deep black nickel finish with a touch of brass highlights, which makes for one eye catching model.
+This trumpet features a 459 inch lead pipe, a brass bell, a stainless steel piston, and a first and third slide adjustment.
+The fixed ring is equipped with stainless steel valves and the whole thing is finished in deep black nickel with a touch of brass for highlights.

 Allora Trumpet Pros and Cons

 This model is perfect for the traveler or the beginner and is one of the best pocket trumpets on the market to learn on or practice with.
-Aimed toward both the novice and pro, you’ll be pleasantly surprised at the rich, loud sound that comes from such a small package.
+Aimed toward both the novice and pro, you’ll be pleasantly surprised at the rich, loud sound that comes from this small package.

-Consumers raved about the trumpet’s performance, stating they were able to easily play high notes above the staff, just like they would normally do with their traditional sized trumpet.
-Thanks to the compact weight and design users can tote this model around with ease.
+Consumers rave about the trumpet’s performance, stating they were able to easily play high notes above the staff, just like they would do with their normal-sized trumpet.
+Thanks to the compact weight and design, users can tote this model around with ease.

-Many consumers found that this model offered easy tone production and is reasonably priced.
-The trumpet itself is very responsive, offering a vibrant sound and there is a ton of mouthpiece space, which is always a big bonus.
-The etching and plating are described as sharp.
+Many consumers found this model easy to play and reasonably priced.
+The trumpet is very responsive, offering a vibrant sound and there is a ton of mouthpiece space, which is always a big bonus.
+The etching and plating is sharp.

-Maintenance for this instrument is quite different than what many consumers were used to, at least compared to a standard trumpet.
+Maintaining this instrument is quite different than what many consumers are used to with a standard trumpet.
 Taking out the piston valves or oiling the valves can be tricky.
 With a traditional model you would simply turn the piston valve, locking it in place.
-When you try to do the same thing with this model you’ll quickly find out that it has a couple of different positions that it can be locked in.
-If you don’t know this and fail to make the correct adjustment, you’ll be met with a ton of resistance when you try to blow.
+When you try to do the same thing with this model you’ll quickly find that it has a couple of different positions that it can be locked into.
+If you don’t know this and fail to make the correct adjustment, you’ll meet a ton of resistance when you try to blow.

-Both of the piston valves feature an engraved number.
-The component that they go in also features an engraved number.
-So be sure that they’re in the correct slot.
-For newbies this will definitely be a trial and error process.
-You’ll need to match the holes found on the inside of the model to the outside of the trumpet’s piston valve and try a number of locking and turning combinations before you get it right.
+Both of the piston valves have an engraved number.
+The component they belong into also has an engraved number.
+This allows you to match numbers and be sure you are putting the right valve in the right place.
+Still, it can be a bit tricky at first, since you need to match the holes found on the inside of the model to the outside of the trumpet’s piston valve and try a number of locking and turning combinations before you get it right.

 While consumers didn’t consider the valves to be a major problem, it was somewhat of an annoyance to have to ensure that the valves were in the correct position.
 Some consumers also noted that there are places in the range where the trumpet’s sound control will need more user concentration.

-Another consumer reported that the valves were sticky at times, but this can also be due to the type of valve oil you use.
-While most consumers raved about the trumpet’s black nickel finish, others were disappointed that they were unable to choose a traditional brass model or a more vivid color scheme.
+Another consumer reported that the valves were sticky at times, but this is likely due to the type of valve oil they used.
+While most consumers rave about the trumpet’s black nickel finish, some were disappointed that there were no other options, like a traditional brass model or something with a vivid color.

-Consumers who are looking for a pocket trumpet package, or more color scheme options should learn more about the bestselling Sky band approved brass Bb pocket trumpet, which is available at a comparable price.
+Consumers who are looking for a pocket trumpet package that includes a lot of extras, or who want more color options, should check out the bestselling Sky band-approved brass Bb pocket trumpet, which sells for a comparable price.

 Allora MXPT 5801 Review Conclusion

-As we have mentioned, there were some issues with the valve setup, but this problem is minor at best and did not affect the rating for this product.
-Consumers who purchased Allora MXPT 5801 Black Nickel Pocket Trumpet gave it a rating of five out of five stars for pricing, black nickel finish, weight and overall quality.
+As we have mentioned, there are some issues with the valve setup, but this problem is relatively minor and only has a small effect on our opinion.
+Consumers who purchased the Allora MXPT 5801 Black Nickel Pocket Trumpet gave it a rating of five out of five stars for the fair pricing, the gorgeous black nickel finish, the weight and the overall quality.

-Definitely a must-have for the musician who doesn’t want to fall out of practice, this pocket trumpet has it all, including a large sound, a sleek finish and a tight design, all of which make up one dependable trumpet that’s perfect for use on the road.
+The MXPT 5801 is definitely a must-have for the musician who doesn’t want to fall out of practice.
+You get a lot of instrument for a low price, including a large sound, a sleek finish and a tight design.
+All of this add up to a very dependable trumpet that’s perfect for use on the road.